On iterative methods based on Sherman-Morrison-Woodbury splitting: Applications

 As we mentioned before, the new methodology can be applied to more general matrices that are not necessarily symmetric or diagonally dominant.
 To demonstrate this we consider the matrix

-which is nearly circulant with $\bN$ the matrix with ones on its four corners and zeros elsewhere.
+which is nearly circulant with $\bN$ the matrix with $-1$ on its four corners and zeros elsewhere.
 The SMW iteration (\ref{eq:newmeth}) converges in 20 iterations.
-The extrapolated SMW iteration (\ref{eq:relax}) with $\omega=0.7$ converges in only 14 iterations, while the Jacobi method does not converge, the Gauss-Seidel method luckily requires 78 iterations and the GMRES required only 3 iterations.
+The extrapolated SMW iteration (\ref{eq:relax}) with $\omega_\text{opt}\approx 0.851$ converges in only 9 iterations, while the Jacobi method does not converge, the Gauss-Seidel method luckily requires 78 iterations and the GMRES required only 3 iterations.
+The parameter $\omega_\text{opt}$ was computed using the formula (\ref{eq:omopt}).

-Although such linear systems can be solved efficaciously using the direct Sherman-Morrison-Woodbury algorithm of \cite{KMN1989,Mitsotakis2023} the idea we presented here can be used in more general situations where direct methods are not recommended.
-A particular example is presented in the next section.